bbengfort/printing-press/drafts/coursework/CMSC734/gephi-application-report/figures/README.md

     - logarithmic spline both size & color
     - min size = 20, max size = 200
 2. Edges --> Rank Parameter is Weight, exponential spline
-3. Filter --> K-Core, Degree = 3 (only keep nodes with degree=4)
+2. Filter --> K-Core, Degree = 3 (only keep nodes with degree=4)
-4. Filter --> Giant Component
-5. Layout --> Yifan Yu Proportional
+3. Layout --> Yifan Yu Proportional
     - optimal distance: 200
     - relative strenght: 0.6

 ## Motif Simplification

 ## Betweenness Centrality

+1. Filter --> _K-Core_ filtering in Filters -> Topology -> K-Core.
+Using K=2.
+(This means filter out any nodes that have a degree of less than 2)
+2. Layout graph by running the _Fruchterman Reingold_ algorithm under Layout.
+Wait until it converges to a satisfactory layout and then _Stop_ it.
+3. Under Statistics, run _Network Diameter_.
+4. Under _Ranking_ --> _Nodes_ choose _Betweenness Centrality_.
+5. Under _Ranking_ --> _Nodes_, alter the color range to see less significant but existent users with higer than normal _Betweenness Centrality_

 ## Clustering